-- (1)Portfolio: A portfolio of one in-class essay and three of your four out of class essays, plus all free writings and rough drafts with teacher and student comments, will determine the majority of your final grade.
+- (1) Portfolio: A portfolio of one in-class essay and three of your four out-of-class essays, plus all free writings and rough drafts with teacher and student comments, will determine the majority of your final grade.
 You must keep all of your work you will do for each essay.
 Do not throw free writings or rough drafts away.
-I consider a completed essays one in which has six to eight pages of free writing, a rough draft with teacher and student comments, and a clean draft.
+I consider a completed essay one in which has six to eight pages of free writing, a completed rough draft with teacher and student comments, a second draft with only teacher comments, and a clean draft.
 You will turn this in at the end of the semester.
-Note: One of your three essays must be the research paper. - (2) Homework: For each essay we will read from the book, I will expect a one page reader response.
+Note: One of the your three essays must be the research paper. - (2) Homework: For each essay we will read from the book, I will expect a one page reader response.
 This does not have to be typed but can be written in pencil or pen.
 It does, however, need to be a complete page.
-I'll give you a question for each essay we read and you will write your thoughts about the question.
-Reader responses are graded on a cr/nc basis.
+I will give you a question for each essay we read and you will write your thoughts about the question.
+Reader responses are graded on a Cr/Nc basis.
 If you show me you have thoroughly considered the ideas of the essay and you write a full page, then you'll receive credit (cr).
 If it's obvious you haven't read the essay or you didn't write a full page, then you'll receive no credit (nc).
 All homework is due at the beginning of class.
 I do not accept late homework.
-If you are absent the day homework is due, I'll allow you to turn it in on the following period. - (3) Presentations: Your group (peer editing group) will have to do two presentations throughout the semester.
+If you are absent the day homework is due or the day assigned, I'll allow you to turn it in on the following period. - (3) Presentations: Your group (peer editing group) will have to do two presentations throughout the semester.
 They will consist of either leading discussions on two essays from the book (Reading Critically, Writing Well) or peer edit two student papers.
-You need to spend at least fifteen minutes for each essay. - (4) Absences: If you have more than four absences, you will be immediately dropped from the class.
+You need to spend at least fifteen minutes for each essay.

+- (4) Absences.
+If you have more than four absences, you will be immediately dropped from the class.
 This is the school's policy not mine.
-If you have not dropped the class on the last day to drop (October 13), I cannot drop you from the class, and no matter what your attendance, you will receive a grade.
-However, if you have six or more absences by the end of the term, you cannot receive anything higher than a C. - (5)Late Policy: If you are more than fifteen minutes late to class, I will consider you late.
-If you accumulate four of these, I'll count it as one absence.

-Paper Format: All final drafts of essays should be typed and double-spaced and have a margin of one inch on all sides of the pages.
+If you have not dropped the class on the last day to drop, March 8, I cannot drop you from the class, and no matter what your attendance, you will receive a grade.
+However, if you have six or more absences by the end of the term, you cannot receive anything higher than a C. - (5) Late Policy: If you are more than fifteen minutes late to class, I will consider you late.
+If you accumulate four of these, I'll count it as one absence. - (6) Paper Format: All first, second and final drafts of essays must be typed and double-spaced and have a margin of one inch on all sides of the pages; you don't need to type free writings.